G1213123/TrafficSign/readme.md

 ## Features

  #### TODO:
-- [ ] User-friendly interface
+- [ ] Snap Range dependent to canvas zoom
-- [ ] Compliance with Hong Kong standards
+- [ ] Unify input value of xheight and color in all panel
-- [ ] Easy to use and navigate
+- [ ] Chinese Readme file and description

 ## Getting Started